zakwatts/practice-git/BRANCHES.md

 Now, you can make any edits to your previous code, and commit it to this branch.
 And you can `git switch` to the previous branch to make the changes go away.
 When you switch back to this branch, the changes will be restored!

 To begin, create a branch called `branching` and switch to it.
-This will be out principle branch for now.
+This will be our principle branch for now.

 Then, create a branch called `hello_world` and switch to it.
 Then, create a hello world program in any language, and save the file in a directory called `hellos`.
 Commit this change.